Digital system equation

 Finite response filter equation is much simpler:

-As you may noticed from equation – IIR filter have infinite number of response impulses while FIR filter have a finite number of impulses.
+As you may notice from the equation – the IIR filter has an infinite number of response impulses while the FIR filter has a finite number of impulses.
 IIR and FIR systems are different in their properties and realizations.

 Leave a Reply